top of page

 3. What does WinSPIRE define as a underrepresented individual?

-• WinSPIRE is looking for applicants that come from underrepresented genders in STEM, which includes, but is not limited to: cis-woman, trans-woman, trans-man, non-binary, genderfluid, agender, genderqueer, two-spirit.
+WinSPIRE is open to applicants from all genders, but participants must be committed to the advancement of individuals who come from underrepresented groups and genders in STEM, which includes, but is not limited to: cis-woman, trans-woman, trans-man, non-binary, genderfluid, agender, genderqueer, two-spirit.

 4. What type of projects will I work on?